-So this frosting.
-OMG this frosting.
-Be still my little heart.
+This frosting!
+Be still my heart.
 I originally planned to top these fudgy brownie cupcakes with cream cheese frosting, but let’s be serious.
 I immediately reached for the peanut butter jar after the cupcakes cooled.
 It’s a simple frosting recipe, really.
 And my secret ingredient is the heavy cream.

 Trust me on this.
-Heavy cream, while bad for the thighs, is a frosting’s dream come true.
+Heavy cream is a frosting’s dream come true.
 It creates the smoothest, fluffiest frosting on earth.
-Plus, it makes the frosting sooooo easy to pipe or slather on the cupcake.
+Plus, it makes the frosting so easy to pipe or slather on the cupcake.
 And yes.
-It is impossible not to take a taste and lick the frosting bowl…
+It is impossible not to swipe a taste from the frosting bowl.

 - 1/2 cup (1 stick) unsalted butter

 - 3/4 cup packed light brown sugar

 - 1/2 cup unsweetened cocoa powder